MarcinWeiss/nodemcu-upnp-device/README.md

  after establishing connection device will print its ip use browser or UPNP client to connect

- http://%nodemcu-ip%//http-file_list.lua will show you list of files on the device, all *.lc and *.lua files with name starting with "http" will will serve you http page
+ http://%nodemcu-ip%//http-file_list.lua will show you list of files on the device, all *.lc and *.lua files with name starting with "http" will be served as http page